Questions for your helthcare team

 - Do not be afraid to ask for a second opinion!
 It may help you make the best treatment decision.

-- Having a loved one attend meetings with your healthcare team can help you keep track of what was discussed at each meeting.
+- Having a loved one attend meetings with your healthcare team to help you keep track what was discussed at each meeting.

 - click the image below for a printable PDF version of this webpage